 You’re welcome to dress in whatever makes you comfortable.
 Many of our attendees wear dress-casual, and others wear jeans and t-shirts; it’s really up to you.
 Children should wear clothing appropriate for crafts, snacks, and occasionally playing outside.

-Yes, we have a staffed nursery and age appropriate classes for children before and during the service.
+Yes, we have a staffed nursery for children under 3 years old.

 Absolutely.
 Rocking chairs are also available in the back of the auditorium.